aenniw/ctf-stash/ctf.dicega.ng/flagle/README.md

 #### Solution:

-- we need to guess six fields each up to 5 characters, and validate it via `wasm` and `js` checks, thus reversing it will reveals the flag
+- we need to guess six fields each up to 5 characters, and validate it via `wasm` and `js` checks, thus reversing it will reveal the flag
 - reversing [flag-checker.wasm](./flag-checker.wasm ":ignore") via [wabt](https://github.com/WebAssembly/wabt/releases/tag/1.0.24) we can see the logic for fields 1,2,3,5,6